1,948.5 square miles

 - Parent or

-This is higher than the current U.S. average of 2.54.
+This is lower than the current U.S. average of 2.54.

-This is the same as the current U.S. rate of 30%.
+This is lower than the current U.S. rate of 32%.

 Dentagraphics provides the above data "as is," "with all faults" and "as available."
 To the maximum extent permitted by law, Dentagraphics makes no representations or warranties regarding the accuracy of the data, information or assumptions it uses.
 Dentagraphics expressly disclaims any and all warranties or conditions, express, statutory or implied, including those of merchantability, fitness for a particular purpose, workmanlike effort or accuracy.